9 Signs of Dry Rot in California Homes

 Dry rot, or wood rot, can cause serious damage to your home if left unchecked.
 It is considered the most serious and dangerous form of fundal decay that attacks timber in buildings, causing it to become significantly weakened.
 Since dry rot can spread even without moisture, as it can generate its own moisture, it can quickly damage the structural integrity of any home.

 California homeowners must be especially aware of this potential hazard and be able to spot the signs of dry rot.
-Read on for ten telltale signs of dry rot in the home.
+Read on for nine telltale signs of dry rot in the home.

 1. Unusual Odors